tylim88/styled-break/README.md

 }
 ```

-friendly reminder: always use `css` helper to interpolate the function.
+reminder: always use `css` helper to interpolate the function.

 ### 2. styledR(component)(styledCss,level)